 Because if you think your phone can only take pictures, you need to check this awesome iPhone cinematic video in 4K of New York City right now:

 1. Do Some Research before Travel

-In travel photography, location matters a lot, if not everything.
+In travel photography and filmmaking, location matters a lot, if not everything.
 When visiting a new city or country, discovering locations for pictures beforehand usually pays off.